develax/RazorExpress/docs/Debugging.md

 - [**Errors visualization in the inner templates**](#errors-visualization-in-the-inner-templates)

 ## Production & development modes
 [Express](https://expressjs.com) distinguishes between 2 startup modes: development mode and [production mode](https://expressjs.com/en/advanced/best-practice-performance.html#set-node_env-to-production).
-If the `NODE_ENV` environment variable has a value not equal to `"production"` or it is not set at all ([express], [stackoverflow](https://stackoverflow.com/a/16979503/1844247)) then it considered to as if it were set to `"development"`.
+If the `NODE_ENV` environment variable has a value not equal to `"production"` or it is not set at all ([stackoverflow](https://stackoverflow.com/a/16979503/1844247)) then it considered to as if it were set to `"development"`.
 So does the Razor-Express - in development mode it generates additional debugging information to help localize the error location.

 ## Errors handling